momer93/momer93.github.io/_projects/1_project.md

     Cad model of the Z-axis
 </div>

 The machine was completely fabricated and assembled in the microenterprise in Oman.
-The fabrication of the individual components faced several challenges due to several reasons.
+The fabrication of the individual components faced several challenges.
 The workers could not dimension parts accurately by just reading them off a drawing and so templates of holes or cut outs were printed to scale on paper.
 The shapes were then cut out and glued onto the metal.
 A center punch was used to hammer the center points of the holes and these were then drilled on a drill press.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">